Frequently Asked Questions

 Plastic bags should not be placed into the recycle bin.
 See below if you would like a listing of local businesses accepting plastic grocery bags for recycling.

-Can Styrofoam or polystyrene (i.e. - Syrofoam egg cartons) be recycled in the Aim to be Green recycle bins?
+Can expanded polystyrene foam or polystyrene plastic be recycled in the Aim to be Green bins?

-Material weights are captured as the truck drives across a large scale before unloading material at the recycling facility.
+Recycling truck drives across a large scale before and after unloading material at the recycling facility.
+The difference is the weight of a truck load of recycling.

 Who is in charge of maintaining the recycling drop-off site?